 The HE STA shall report the buffer status for all ACs, indicated by the ACI Bitmap subfield, in the Queue Size All subfield of the BSR Control field; except that the STA may set the Queue Size All subfield to 255 to indicate an unknown/unspecified BSR for those ACs

-The HE STA shall set the Delta TID subfield according to Table 9-18c, and the Scaling Factor subfield as defined in 9.2.4.6.4.5 (Buffer status report (BSR) Control).
+The HE STA shall set the Delta TID subfield according to Table 9-18c (Delta TID subfield encoding), and the Scaling Factor subfield as defined in 9.2.4.6.4.5 (Buffer status report (BSR) Control).

-NOTE 1—The STA can send an unsolicited BSR in response to [5996]Basic variant Trigger frames (with or without random RUs, as defined in 27.5.2.3 (STA behavior for UL MU operation) and in 27.5.2.6 (UL OFDMA-based random access (UORA))) or it can send the unsolicited BSR after accessing the WM using EDCA.
+NOTE 1—The STA can send an unsolicited BSR in response to [5996]any variant of Trigger frame except MU-RTS or BSRP Basic variant Trigger frames (with or without random RUs, as defined in 27.5.2.3 (STA behavior for UL MU operation) and in 27.5.2.6 (UL OFDMA-based random access (UORA))) or it can send the unsolicited BSR after accessing the WM using EDCA.

-NOTE 2—The STA can include both the QoS Control and the BSR Control field in the same frame and it can set the Queue Size subfield of either of them to a value of 255.[7974]
+NOTE 2—The STA can include both the QoS Control and the BSR Control field in the same frame. and In such case it can set the Queue Size subfield of either field of them to a value of 255 or have both fields carry the same value in the Queue Size subfield.[7974]

 An AP can also solicit one or more non-AP STAs for their BSR(s) by sending a BSRP variant Trigger frame (see 9.3.1.23 (Trigger frame format)).
 The non-AP STA responds (solicited BSR) as defined below: